Notes on the Geography of Brazil: Manaus 30 Years Later: Photo 3

 You know most of the story.
 Rubber became a major industrial commodity in the 19th century, and the supply came from rubber trees growing here and there in the Amazon forest.
 Then a wicked English gentleman, rather proud of his skullduggery, absconded with some rubber-tree seeds and spirited them away to Kew Gardens, from whence (can't beat that word) a later generation of rubber-tree seeds was taken to establish plantations in Ceylon and points east.
 Tappers no longer had to wander through the Amazon forest looking for another tree to tap.
 Bye-bye, Brazil's trade.
 The curtain fell about 1920.

 Here's the prize relic of the boom, the Teatro Amazonas.
-The names up top are an odd mix: Joaquim Macedo was a novelist and playwright.
-Not so, Eduardo Ribeiro.
-Instead, he was the monumentally prolific governor of Amazonas in the 1890s, when the city had money to burn.
-That isn't always such a good thing: Ribeiro was forced from office and a few years later was found dead in his hammock.
+The names up top are an odd mix: Joaquim Macedo was a novelist and playwright, but Eduardo Ribeiro was the governor of Amazonas in the 1890s, when the city had money to burn.
+Ribeiro was forced from office and a few years later was found dead in his hammock.
 He was 38.
-There are several juicy stories about this.
-Ever cautious but nonetheless overflowing with expertise from TV procedurals, we may venture that his death wasn't from natural causes.
+There are several juicy stories about this, but we venture that his death wasn't from natural causes.

 Short link for this page: http://www.greatmirror.com?justpic=48128